GOURIDO/docker-nginx-static-site/README.md

 Dependencies
 Docker: Make sure you have Docker installed on your machine.
 If not, you can get it from Docker's official website.

-You can paste this directly into your GitHub repository's `README.md` file.
-Let me know if you need any more edits!